 The Oriental Pearl Tower

 Standing majestically by the banks of the Huangpu River, the Oriental Pearl Tower is a feat of design and engineering.
-At 468m high, (the world’s third tallest TV and radio tower), it already makes an impact with sheer size, however it's the unique architectural design which earns it a place on this list of extraordinary structures.
+At 468m high, it already makes an impact with sheer size, however it's the unique architectural design which earns it a place on this list of extraordinary structures.
 The dazzling collection of steel spheres, or ‘pearls’, supported by stanchions and columns make this building, without a doubt, the best known landmark in Shanghai.

 Have you visited any of the structures on our list, or have others to recommend?
 Tell us in the comments below.

 Virgin Atlantic operates a daily flight to Shanghai from London Heathrow.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.